-The largest concentration of vacant land, 153 acres, is located in the Special Use district on Route 15.
+The largest concentration of vacant land, 153 acres, is located in the Special Use District on Route 15.
 However, as illustrated in the table, these properties are limited by the lack of municipal sewer which reduces the development potential considerably.
 Only 58 acres were estimated to have adequate parcel size and highway frontage to make it relatively easy to establish commercial or industrial uses on these sites.
 However, other zoning requirements associated with this district and the Town's Planned Unit Business Development (PUBD) overlay criteria create further limitations for the likelihood of development on these properties.
-Virtually no good development sites exist in the Commercial Tourist district, as well as the Historic Commercial district which is not included in the table for this reason.
+Virtually no good development sites exist in the Commercial-2 District, which is not included in the table for this reason.

-Overall, the town's options of good, shovel-ready sites are quite limited.
+Although the town has designated five PDSs in recent years (as noted above), overall, the town's options of good, shovel-ready sites are quite limited.
 While the total acreage is relatively large, as discussed above, the individual sites are prone to be fragmented, smaller in size, lacking good access, and without proximity to municipal sewer.
 These circumstances will place the town at a competitive disadvantage with other communities in the region regarding its ability to attract the types of nonresidential development it may want to support its tax base, employment opportunities, and level of services.
 It should be noted that this assessment of development potential does not include the possibility of additions or expansion of existing facilities.